uboslinux/ubos-website/content/docs/developers/tutorials/alternate-setup-nspawn.md

    --network-zone ubos-${CHANNEL}
 ```

-This is the console of your `ubos-${CHANNEL}-develop` container, and you can put that one
+This is the console of your `ubos-develop-${CHANNEL}` container, and you can put that one
 out of sight.

 In a second shell, log in as your `ubosdev` development user: